bmeck/I-D/javascript-mjs/draft.md

 --- abstract

-This document proposes updates to the ECMAScript media types, superseding the existing registrations for "application/javascript" and "text/javascript" by adding an additional extension and removing usage warnings.
-This document updates RFC4329, "Scripting Media Types".
+This document updates the ECMAScript media types, superseding the existing registrations for "application/javascript" and "text/javascript" by adding an additional extension and removing usage warnings.
+This document obsoletes RFC4329, "Scripting Media Types".

 --- middle

 # Introduction

+This memo describes media types for the JavaScript and ECMAScript programming languages.
+Refer to "Brief History" and "Overview" in {{ECMA-262}} for background information on these languages.
+This document updates the descriptions and registrations for these media types to reflect existing usage on the Internet.

-This document updates the existing media types for the ECMAScript programming language.
-It supersedes the media types registrations in {{RFC4329}} for "application/javascript" and "text/javascript".
+This document replaces the media types registrations in {{RFC4329}}, osboleting it.

+## Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14  {{RFC2119}}  {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# Compatibility

+This document defines equivalent processing requirements for the types text/javascript, text/ecmascript, and application/javascript.
+The most widely supported media type in use is text/javascript; all others are considered historical and obsolete compared to text/javascript.
+Differences in ECMAScript versions have been better dealt within in the processors.

+The types defined in this document are applicable to scripts written in {{ECMA-262}}.
+This document does not address scripts written in other languages.
+In particular, future editions of {{ECMA-262}} and extensions to {{ECMA-262}} are not directly addressed.

+This document may be updated to take other content into account.
+Updates of this document may introduce new optional parameters; implementations MUST consider the impact of such an update.

-# Background
+# Modules

 In order to formalize support for modular programs, {{ECMA-262}} (starting with 6th Edition) defines two top-level goal symbols (or roots to the abstract syntax tree) for the ECMAScript grammar: Module and Script.
 The Script goal represents the more stand-alone structure where the code executes in the global scope, while the Module goal represents the module system built into ECMAScript starting with 6th Edition.